Promoting female academic careers

-In 2001, the Equal Opportunities Service launched a new program for female doctoral students and researchers called Mentoring.
+In 2001, the Equal Opportunities Service launched a new program for women doctoral students and post-doc researchers called Academic Mentoring.

-Adopted by all Swiss universities, Mentoring represents a strategic contribution towards the career development of female scholars determined to engage in academic teaching and research.
-Mentoring acts as a vehicle in providing guidance and advice to female academics, and it completes the sort of individual guidance normally provided by Faculty tutors or supervisors.
+Adopted by all Swiss universities, academic mentoring represents a strategic contribution towards the career development of women scholars determined to engage in academic teaching and research.
+Academic Mentoring acts as a vehicle in providing guidance and advice to women academics, and it completes the guidance normally provided by Faculty tutors or supervisors.

-In particular, USI's mentoring program ("Female academic careers") enables to:
+In particular, USI's Academic Mentoring program ("Women's academic careers") enables to:

 Mentoring is a program designed for all junior female academics (doctoral student/assistants, post-doc researchers, etc.) at USI who wish to be better informed and guided in their academic career choices and planning, or who would like to improve and refine their knowledge or widen their network in their field of research.

 A mentor is a person who is willing to encourage, train, and counsel one or more young female academics as they set off on their career path, by offering his/her experience as an example.
 The guidance of a mentor completes the benefits of guidance offered by one's own Faculty.
 Mentoring is tailor-made form of counselling, where the role of a mentor is to help define career paths more clearly and achieve objectives.

 The program is intended for: